vshn/operator/README.md

 ### Access to the Container Images

-For now the TriggerMesh container images need a Kubernetes ImagePullSecret to be downloaded.
-Contact us to get the credentials and then create a secret:
+The frontend and backend are available as container images.
+You should be able to pull them from the TriggerMesh repository:

 ```
-kubectl create secret docker-registry triggermesh-json-key \
---docker-server=gcr.io \
---docker-username=_json_key \
---docker-password="$(cat ~/triggermeshy-key.json)" \
---docker-email=any@valid.email
+docker pull gcr.io/triggermesh/backend
+docker pull gcr.io/triggermesh/frontend
 ```

 ### Auth0

 TriggerMesh uses [Auth0](https://auth0.com/) for Authentication.
-You need to create a Auth0 application before using this operator ([how-to](./auth0/auth0.md)).
+You need to create a Auth0 application before using this operator.

+To do so please follow this [how-to](./auth0.md).

+Once you are done note down the Auth0 `clientid` and `clientsecret` values.

 ## Usage